jomarocas/ZendService_ReCaptcha/README.md

 # ZendService\ReCaptcha component

-ONLY FOR RECAPTCHA AND REPONSE, email hidden or others elements no works
+ONLY FOR RECAPTCHA AND RESPONSE, email hidden or others elements no works

 ## Install